 ICANN, Spamhaus and Digital Sovereignty: A History of Confini

-Internet Governance: Lessons from the Spamhaus case
+Internet governance: Lessons from the Spamhaus case

-E360insight vs. Spamhaus: An Angolan Stone of Internet Governance
+The E360insight vs. Spamhaus: An Angolan Stone of Internet Governance

-The episode that has seen contrast e360insight and Spamhaus was not a mere legal beating, but a real one corner stone e360insight, an email marketing company, felt disappointed by the inclusion in the Spamhaus blacklists, a non-profit organization dedicated to the fight against spam, labeling it as a “ fanatical and vigilant organization”.
+The episode that has seen contrasts e360insight and Spamhaus was not a mere legal beating, but a real corner stone e360insight, an email marketing company, felt disappointed by the inclusion in the Spamhaus blacklists, a non-profit organization dedicated to the fight against spam, labelling it as a “ fanatical and vigilant organization”.
 The controversy resulted in a lawsuit filed in a state court of Illinois, a move reflecting the belief that local laws could extend to global entities.
-However, Spamhaus, with a strategic move that underlined its understanding of the transnational nature of the Internet, decided not to defend itself in court in the United States, claiming the lack of jurisdiction of the American courts on a matter that concerned an organization based outside the US and whose activity was inherently global.
+However, Spamhaus, with a strategic move that underlined its understanding of the transnational nature of the Internet, decided not to defend itself in court in the United States, claiming the lack of jurisdiction of the American courts on a matter concerning an organization based outside the U.S. and whose activity was inherently global.
 This decision led to a judgment of over $111 million against Spamhaus, ordering to remove e360insight from its blacklists.
 Spamhaus's response was even more decisive: ignoring the sentence, declaring it unenforceable.
 This stubborn resistance by an anti-spam non-profit organization has revealed their deep conviction in the autonomy and necessity of their work, which they considered above national jurisdictions.
-The audacity of Spamhaus in contesting the authority of an American court triggered a chain reaction that directly involved ICANN, leading to the proposed order to suspend the Spamhaus.org domain.
-This event has turned a commercial dispute into an emblematic case on the limits of state power on the global Internet infrastructure, a precedent that would influence the debate on digital governance for years to come.
-The stake was incredibly high: not only the survival of Spamhaus, but also the stability and functionality of an entire global network that relied on its blacklists to filter billions of spam messages every day, a figure that highlighted the critical role of these non-state actors in safeguarding network cleaning.
+The audacity of Spamhaus in questioning the authority of an American court triggered a chain reaction that directly involved ICANN, leading to the proposed order to suspend the Spamhaus.org domain.
+This event has transformed a commercial dispute into an emblematic case on the limits of state power on the global Internet infrastructure, a precedent that would influence the debate on digital governance for years to come.
+The stake was incredibly high: not only the survival of Spamhaus, but also the stability and functionality of an entire global network that relied on its blacklists to filter billions of spam messages every day, a figure that highlighted the critical role of these non-state actors in safeguarding network cleanliness.

 ICANN and Power Limits: When the Authority Meets the Global Network

 The request to ICANN to act as a court executive arm in the dispute between e360insight and Spamhaus was a critical moment, questioning the perception of his power and authority over the global network.
-ICANN, theInternet Corporation for Assigned Names and Numbers, is responsible for coordinating unique Internet identifiers, including domain names and IP addresses.
-Its main function is to ensure the stability and security of DNS, the system that translates domain names readable by man into numerical IP addresses.
+ICANN, theInternet Corporation for Assigned Names and Numbers, is responsible for coordinating the unique Internet identifiers, including domain names and IP addresses.
+Its main function is to ensure the stability and security of the DNS, the system that translates man-readable domain names into numerical IP addresses.
 However, its authority does not extend to censorship of content or arbitrary suspension of domains based on local legal disputes.
-ICANN responded to the order proposed with a firm statement: “can not conform” to this request, nor to any other order which requires it to suspend a specific domain name, since “it has neither the ability nor the authority to do so”.
+ICANN responded to the order proposed with a firm statement: “can not conform” to this request, nor to any other order which requires it to suspend a specific domain name, since “it has neither the capacity nor the authority to do so”.
 This declaration was not an act of challenge, but a lucid delimitation of its powers, rooted in its operational and contractual structure.
 ICANN does not directly manage the domain names of individual users; it does so through a delegate network of registrar (such as Tucows, in the case of Spamhaus) and registry.
-Its role is to coordinate these actors, establishing rules and policies, but not to intervene directly in the contractual relations between recorder and registrar.
+Its role is to coordinate these actors, establishing rules and policies, but not to intervene directly in the contractual relations between recorder and registrant.
 The tension between the jurisdiction of a national court and the global mandate of ICANN highlighted one of the biggest challenges of Internet governance: how to apply the laws of a state to an infrastructure that by its nature transcends borders.
-If ICANN had given the order, it would establish a dangerous precedent, exposing the entire network to potential requests for censorship or interruption by courts around the world, risking the stability and interoperability of the Internet.
+If ICANN had given the order, it would have established a dangerous precedent, exposing the entire network to potential requests for censorship or interruption by courts around the world, risking the stability and interoperability of the Internet.
 This situation forced me to reflect on the real nature of ICANN’s power, not as an almighty central authority, but as a crucial coordinator working within a complex ecosystem of stakeholders, each with well defined roles and responsibilities.
-Its position has strengthened the principle of decentralization which is the basis of the Internet's operation, although it has generated an intense debate on its real autonomy and its ability to resist political and legal pressure.
+Its position has strengthened the decentralization principle which is the basis of the Internet's operation, although it has created an intense debate on its real autonomy and its ability to resist political and legal pressure.

 The Delicate Architecture of DNS and the Role of the Recorders in the Suspension of Dominions